 2018-2019 ArkDes Fellowship

 The inaugural ArkDes Call for Fellows surrounding the theme, Projecting the Future, held between February and March 2018, attracted over 200 applications by practitioners, researchers, educators, artists and communicators.
-A total of six Fellows, selected by an international jury, joined ArkDes for a six month period between September 2018 and February 2019.
+A total of three Fellows, selected by an international jury, joined ArkDes for a six month period between September 2018 and February 2019.

 While each application addressed the theme, Projecting the Future, proposals covered a wide array of themes focused on future visions for tackling challenges in built and non-urban environments.
 An international jury comprising Behzad Khosravi Noori (Konstfack), Liza Fior (muf architecture and art), Maria Lind (formerly Tensta Konsthall) and Nikolaus Hirsch (e-flux architecture), and chaired by ArkDes Director Kieran Long, collectively assessed proposals during a seminar at ArkDes in April 2018.